Can Child Support Debt Be Discharged in Bankruptcy?

 Experienced New Jersey Bankruptcy Lawyer

-William H. Oliver has been helping people obtain debt relief for more than 35 years.
-Mr. Oliver knows our bankruptcy laws, our bankruptcy system and how to guide his clients to a brighter financial future.
-William H. Oliver, Jr. & Associates is prepared to help you deal effectively with your debt problems.
+Oliver & Legg brings decades of experience helping people obtain debt relief.
+Our attorneys know the bankruptcy laws, the bankruptcy system and how to guide our clients to a brighter financial future.
+Oliver & Legg is prepared to help you deal effectively with your debt problems.

 While you cannot discharge child support or alimony obligations, bankruptcy can help you obtain relief from your other debts, making it easier to cover your monthly child support obligations as well as your other expenses.
-You can even roll past due child support debts into you Chapter 13 debt repayment plan.
-In addition, Chapter 13 can place a stay on any child support collection actions.
+You can even roll past-due child support debts into you Chapter 13 bankruptcy debt repayment plan.
+In addition, Chapter 13 bankruptcy can place a stay on any child support collection actions.

 Let us put our experience and knowledge to work for you.

-To learn more about your debt relief options and how we can help you get a fresh start, contact William H. Oliver, Jr. & Associates.
-We serve clients in Monmouth County, Ocean County and elsewhere in central New Jersey from our offices in Neptune and Toms River.
+To learn more about your debt relief options and how we can help you get a fresh start, contact Oliver & Legg.
+We serve clients in Monmouth County, Ocean County and elsewhere in central New Jersey from our offices in Neptune City and Toms River.